SuperCompUCSD/SuperCompUCSD.github.io/content/posts/_index.md

     name: "Blog"
     weight: 2
 ---

-We will be publishing a few technical articles and papers soon, so stay tuned!
+This blog contains announcements for the club, as well as interesting technical papers, project, and more.
+Stay tuned!